JulioCR-Oliveira/CoS-characterAttributes/README.md

 # CoS-characterAttributes
-Adds a screen for distribuition of your MC attributes in ChoiceScript language.
+This is a template in ChoiceScript language of a attributes distribuition screen for your main character.